reufko/docker-images/README.md

 in order to prevent version conflicts.

 ## Usage
-First you will have to install [Docker](https://hub.docker.com/) for desktop on your computer.
+First you will have to install [Docker](https://docker.com/get-started) for desktop on your computer.
 All of the images run a linux virtual machine on your computer and run a [Jupyter Notebook](https://jupyter.org/) in the background.

-Run command for Ubuntu 18.04 with Anaconda:
+Run command to start a container with Ubuntu 18.04 and Anaconda:

 ```shell
 docker run --rm -ti -p 8888:8888 -v notebooks:/notebooks reufko/machinelearning:anaconda-ubuntu